William Sichel

 William Morley Sichel (born 1 October 1953 in Welford, Northamptonshire) is a British long-distance runner.

 Biography

 He is a science graduate of the University of London in 1976.
 He is now an International ultra distance runner and has the distinction of having won his debut races at 100 km, 24 hours, 3 Days, Six Days, 7 Days and 8 Days.
 He was world number one for the Six Day event in 2006 and has represented Great Britain eleven times since 1996.
 He is a former British 100 km champion, world 100 km champion for his age group, and world record holder for treadmill endurance.
 Sichel moved to the Orkney island of Sanday in 1982.
-In November 2019 he moved to the Orkney capital, Kirkwall.